The Logic LEVEL

 • Become competent in Harkness and Socratic discussions.

-• Construct arguments and essays that are cohesive, winsome, and logical, drawing on a preliminary understanding of claim—evidence—warrant patterns.
+• Construct arguments and essays that are cohesive, winsome, and logical.

 • Understand how to read literature in its context and genre, articulating the interpretation, significance, and meaning of literary works.

-• Learn and practice the steps of the Lost Tools of Writing in order to help develop written and oral presentations, organization, and critical thinking and analysis.
+• Learn and practice the steps of the Commonplace forms of writing in order to help develop written and oral presentations, organization, and critical thinking and analysis.

 • Use English grammar properly.

-• Understand Christ as the fulfillment of story.
+• Understand Christ as the fulfillment of the story.

 Required Texts